 Seminars are intended to educate attendees on best practices, and cannot be used as a direct-sales opportunity.
 However, sharing useful knowledge and demonstrating new, helpful products is welcome.

-George Ryals IV, owner of Archery Learning Center in Snellville, Georgia, is a three-time presenter for Last Chance Archery, which, along with Buck Knives, is an official sponsor of the 2015 seminar series.
+George Ryals IV, owner of Archery Learning Center in Snellville, Georgia, is a repeat presenter for Last Chance Archery, which, along with Buck Knives, was an official sponsor of the 2015 seminar series.
 Ryals said one benefit of presenting seminars is that attendees often visit him on the Show floor to ask follow-up questions about tactics and products he uses.